The Optimal Calming Relaxing Breathing Exercise™

 Doing breathing exercises can help you manage the inflammation caused by stress.

 Doing breathing exercises can help minimize the risk factors for COVID such as the risk factors for increased high blood pressure.
-There are numerous sound scientific studies that document that blood pressure can be lowered/controlled with proper daily breathing exercises.
+Numerous sound scientific studies document that blood pressure can be lowered/controlled with proper daily breathing exercises.
 Having strong breathing is something you can measure and practice.

-Doing breathing exercises, apart from cardiovascular exercises is vital, since cardio works your heart, not your breathing muscles as specifically or as heart.
-Plus many cardio exercises invite restricted breathing such as with exercise induced asthma.
+Doing breathing exercises, apart from cardiovascular exercises is vital since cardio works your heart, not your breathing muscles specifically or as the heart.
+Plus many cardio exercises invite restricted breathing such as with exercise-induced asthma.